SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 .. note::

+   Comparing for identity,
-   “Identical to” (represented by three equals signs, or ``===``) does not mean the same thing as “equal to” (represented by two equals signs, or ``==``).
+   represented by three equal signs (``===``) does not mean the same thing as comparing for equality, represented by two equal signs (``==``).
-   “Identical to” means that two constants or variables of class type refer to exactly the same class instance.
+   Identity means that two constants or variables of class type refer to exactly the same class instance.
-   “Equal to” means that two instances are considered “equal” or “equivalent” in value, for some appropriate meaning of “equal”, as defined by the type's designer.
+   Equality means that two instances are considered equal or equivalent in value, for some appropriate meaning of equality, as defined by the type's designer.

 .. _Classes_ConstantsAndReferenceTypes: